sweattep/modern_quotes/README.md

 >Additionally, context-based understanding of cultural references, idioms, and nuanced expressions can be difficult for AI

+>I've always known that I've been more than this face and more than this body

 >Automating everything results in generic content, which isn't helpful

 >I treat everybody fair.
 I don't treat everybody the same.